ArdenMa-Intel/Ray-AWS-Example/README.md

 - If using the EFS to log files, then they should all be in the EFS (at /home/ubuntu/efs on the AWS instances) at this point

 # Example Usage
 Throughout this example you will want to monitor your instances using the AWS EC2 dashboard to see if instances are being created and stopped properly.
+Be sure to clone this repo prior to starting the example.

 1. Create a virtual environment and "`pip install -r requirements.txt`" to install boto3 and ray.
 2. Modify "aws_example.yaml" as necessary